DataDog/glommio/README.md

 `(1 / (1 + 2))` and `tq2` will have `2/3` of the CPU time.
 Those shares are dynamic and
 can be changed at any time.
-Notice that this scheduling method doesn't prevent either `tq1` no `tq2` from using 100% of CPU time: the shares are only concidered when multiple queues need to run.
+Notice that this scheduling method doesn't prevent either `tq1` no `tq2` from using 100% of CPU time: the shares are only considered when multiple queues need to run.

 ## What does scipio mean?